k-lautenbach/HMS-Sports-App/README.md

 ## Installation
 Clone your forked version of this repository:
 1. clone project: terminal
-a. in github: code>SSH>*copy*
+- in github: code>SSH>*copy*
-b. in terminal:
+- in terminal:
-c. git clone *paste
+- git clone *paste
 2. Set up the .env file in the api folder using .env.template.
-a. enter a new passcode
+- enter a new passcode
 3. Install dependencies from the requirements.txt files: bash
-a.
-For API folder: pip install -r ./api/requirements.txt
+- For API folder: pip install -r ./api/requirements.txt
-b.
-For app folder: pip install -r ./app/requirements.txt
+- For app folder: pip install -r ./app/requirements.txt
 4. Use Docker to start services:
-a. docker compose up -d
+- docker compose up -d
 5. To Stop and restart containers when updating the backend:
-a. docker compose down
+- docker compose down
-b. docker compose up -d
+- docker compose up -d
 6. Create new data source in data grip, and connect the database(used for testing queries and updating the database):
-a. create new project
+- create new project
-b. name it ‘project repo’
+- name it ‘project repo’
-c. change port to 3200
+- change port to 3200
-d. user root
+- user root
-e. put in .env password
+- put in .env password
-f. test connection
+- test connection

 ## Usage